 As you can imagine, finding foster homes that are compatible with our quirks can be a very, very selective process.

-We currently have a couple of foster homes taking care of a few of our girls.
-However, if you feel you may be interested in becoming a foster parent for a female Cavalier or two in the future, please feel free to contact us.
+If you feel you may be interested in becoming a foster parent for a female Cavalier or two in the future, please feel free to contact us.